crafted-education/slate/source/index.html.md

 --------- | -----------
-organization | The short name (key) for your organization communityid | The identifier for the community in which you are getting conversationpreviews userid | The user identifier context in which the conversation previews are relevant conversationType | The type of conversation: Either question or sharepost. conversationId | The id of the conversation to get details of.
+organization | The short name (key) for your organization communityid | The identifier for the community in which you are getting conversationpreviews userid | The user posting the response conversationType | The type of conversation: Either question or sharepost. conversationId | The id of the conversation to get details of.